-- 1. About MANA: This gives you a general overview of the history and programs of our organization.
-Your Chapter will mirror locally the programming of the national organization.
-You will also have the opportunity to address needs specific to your community through programming you develop.
+- 1. About MANA (attached): This gives you a general overview of the history and programs of our organization.
+Your Chapter may mirror locally the programming of the national organization.

-- 2. MANA Organizing Instructions: This document outlines the process of chartering a local MANA Chapter.
+- 2. MANA Organizing Instructions (Pages 2-4): This document outlines the process of chartering a local MANA Chapter.

-- 3. Chapter Leadership Guidelines: This document is a guide for competencies related to the leadership roles you will be filling for your new Chapter.
+- 3. Chapter Leadership Guidelines (attached): This document is a guide for competencies related to the leadership roles you will be filling for your new Chapter.

-- 4. Chapter Application Form
+- 4. Chapter Application Form (Page 5)

-- 5. Chapter Bylaws
+- 5. Chapter Bylaws (Pages 6-10)

-- 6. Elected Officers
+- 6. Elected Officers (Page 11)

-- 7. Chapter Agreement
+- 7. Chapter Agreement (Pages 12-14)

-- 8. Articles of Incorporation
+- 8. Membership Form (Page 15)

-- 9. Fiscal Agent Agreement
+- 9. Benefits of MANA Membership (attached)

-Items 4-9 are the documents you will need to complete and send to the MANA National Office to have your Chapter Chartered.
+Items 4-7 are the documents you will need to complete and send to the MANA National Office to have your Chapter Chartered.
 The National Office will review the documents, make any clarifications, counter-sign them and return them to you for your Chapter Records.